Are human beings exceptional? Are we unique, as the Bible teaches?

 Measuring Blood Flow to Hominid Brains

-Performing measurements only on complete and undamaged skull openings, the researchers determined the radius of the carotid openings for 34 hominid specimens, representing 12 species:
+Performing measurements only for complete and undamaged skull openings, the researchers determined the radius of the carotid openings for 34 hominid specimens, representing 12 species, including:

 Brain Blood Flow in Hominids